adafruit/Fritzing-Library/README.md

 While you are welcome to use these to create your own Fritzing parts, they are here solely for educational purposes, and support will not be provided.

+FOR BEST RESULTS: due to a change in the rendering of SVGs in new versions of Fritzing, we recommend using this library with Fritzing v0.7.5.
+Newer versions may not render correctly.

 PLEASE NOTE: While we enthusiastically encourage you to learn from, modify and re-share our Fritzing library, we are not accepting unsolicited Fritzing parts for inclusion into this repo.
+This library is provided for educational purposes only.

 Adafruit Industries is a Friend of Fritzing